-Download chapter here: Elliptical Sound
+Download the chapter here: Elliptical Sound

 This intersection between the aesthetic affect of a writer’s prose style and the acoustic experience of listening closely to voices also informs Julie Beth Napolin’s analysis of how readers are implicitly trained to attend to the racial signifiers of voice in literary form.
 Corresponding with Murphet’s theorisation of sounds that cannot be heard, Napolin’s reading of Jean Toomer, Ralph Ellison, and Ernest Hemingway reveals the elliptical narrative acoustics that indirectly mediate and reinforce the sounds of racially marked speech (Introduction: Sounding Modernism 1890-1950, 12).